Tuples

 Consequences for element access

-Because tuples forward to nested pairs, elements may also be accessed using the fst and snd attributes that occur on Pair, although this syntax may be less immediately intuitive.
-For example, the priorityError tuple defined above would have the following element accesses via fst and snd attributes:
+Because tuples forward to nested pairs, elements may also be accessed using the fst and snd annotations that occur on Pair, although this syntax may be less immediately intuitive.
+For example, the priorityError tuple defined above would have the following element accesses via fst and snd annotations:

 priorityError.fst = 3